garybgenett/gary-os/README.md

 ### Minimal ####################################################################
 [Minimal]: #minimal

-In specific cases, it may be necessary or desirable to use a much smaller version of the [Kernel].

-  * Storage or memory constraints (see [Requirements])
-  * Faster transfer over a [PXE] network
-  * Use as a [Filesystem] [Loader] only
-  * [GNU GRUB] EFI "out of memory" issue (see [Issues])
+On some systems, earlier versions of [GNU GRUB] produced an "out of memory" error when booting a sufficiently large [Linux Kernel] or `initrd`, and this included [GaryOS].
+The only workaround was to create a "minified" [Tiny] version which could be used in place of [Kernel].
+This version is roughly 25% the size of [Kernel], and a significant amount of packages and functionality was removed to achieve this.
+It is a viable rescue system and [Filesystem] [Loader], but not much else should be expected of it.

-For these situations, the "minified" [Tiny] version may be used in place of [Kernel].
-The [Boot] file is already configured to locate it as `gary-os.tiny.kernel`.
+The [Boot] file is configured to locate it as `gary-os.tiny.kernel`.
 If both `gary-os.kernel` and `gary-os.tiny.kernel` exist, [Boot] will first try the main [Kernel], and fall back to [Tiny] if it fails to load.
 The [grub/grub.menu.gary-os.cfg] file also works this way.

-The [Tiny] version is roughly 25% the size of [Kernel], and only uses 50% as much memory.
-To achieve this, a significant number of packages were removed, the filesystem was heavily pruned, and the overall functionality was greatly reduced.
-It is a viable rescue system and [Filesystem] [Loader], but not much else should be expected of it.
+Just prior to [v7.0], an experimental patch was released upstream which corrected the issue, at least for GaryOS, and it was included in the version of GNU GRUB in [gentoo/overlay/] (see the [grub rationale file]) and the [Boot] file.
+Since GaryOS is often booted by existing GNU GRUB installations, which would not yet have the fix, a [Tiny] kernel was also released.

+Once the updated GNU GRUB version is in general use, the [Tiny] kernel will no longer be released with GaryOS, and this section will be removed.

 --------------------------------------------------------------------------------